Drawing a Box-and-Whisker Plot In Exercises 15–18,(b) draw a box-... | Channels for Pearson+

 Box-and-Whisker Plot

-A box-and-whisker plot is a graphical representation of a data set that displays its minimum, first quartile, median, third quartile, and maximum.
+A box-and-whisker plot is a graphical representation of a data set that displays its minimum, first quartile (Q1), median, third quartile (Q3), and maximum values.
 The 'box' shows the interquartile range (IQR), which contains the middle 50% of the data, while the 'whiskers' extend to the smallest and largest values within 1.5 times the IQR from the quartiles.
-This plot helps visualize the distribution, central tendency, and variability of the data.
+This plot is useful for visualizing the distribution, central tendency, and variability of the data.

 Recommended video: